Inequalities & Participatory Governance

 Kwah Dao/ Burmese Refugee Project (2000-2016)

 In 2000, I co-founded the Kwah Dao/ the Burmese Refugee Project, served as Executive Director until 2012, and served as a board member until 2016.
 Using participatory models to foster community development among Shan Burmese refugees living in northwest Thailand, Kwah Dao pursues initiatives in education, mental and reproductive health, water, and legal rights.
+I am especially proud that, as of 2020, some of the original Burmese refugee "kids" served by Kwah Dao now serve as Executive Director, Treasurer, and Lead Teacher.

 With an annual budget of just $10,000 for the first decade, we helped over 60 refugee students who would not be attending school otherwise.
 Approximately 90% of the community's adults are illiterate; yet, the children all read and write at grade level.
 Stunting from malnutrition fell dramatically, at statistically significant rates.